 Captured in glances, evoked through iconic imagery, Fresson’s work continues to drive, and be driven by, her own intimations of movement and motion.
 From the past to the utopian future, her artistry thrives here – expressed through a partnership of shared values and understanding – and so beautifully imbues a rich sense of the Émigré feeling.

 About R. Fresson - Artist & Illustrator

 Ruby Fresson is a UK-based illutrator with an interest in hand-drawn linework and early 20th century graphic arts.
 Her work is sometimes humorous, sometimes quite and thoughtful.
 She studied BA (hons) illustration at Falmouth and MA Visual Communication at the Royal College of Art.
-She is represented by A Human Agency.
+Her work has been featured in The New York Times, The Guardian, The New Yorker, Moncole, and Wired, and she is represented by A Human Agency.
 See more of her work at www.rfresson.co.uk and IG @rfressonok.

 About Cam Hassard - Writer

 Australian-born writer, editor, journalist and musician, Cam Hassard has spent the better part of the past two decades in Émigré-mode living and travelling abroad, and currently calls Berlin home.
 Follow Cam's travels on IG @camhassard.